 -

-Overreaction to recent results: The betting public systematically overvalues recent performance, especially losses.
+Overreaction to recent results: The betting public overvalues recent performance, especially losses.
 When bad teams lose, public money piles against them even harder the next day.

 -